bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

 For convenience, we also offer ``bam2starch``, which performs the extra step of creating a :ref:`Starch-formatted <starch_specification>` archive.

 The ``bam2bed`` script is "non-lossy" (with the use of specific options, described below).
-Similar tools in the world tend to throw out information from the original BAM input upon conversion; ``bam2bed`` can retain everything, facilitating reuse of converted data and conversion to other formats.
+Other toolkits tend to throw out information from the original BAM input upon conversion; ``bam2bed`` can retain everything, facilitating reuse of converted data and conversion to other formats.

 .. tip:: Doing the extra step of creating a :ref:`Starch-formatted <starch_specification>` archive can save a lot of space relative to the original BAM format, up to 33% of the original BAM dataset, while offering per-chromosome random access.